Jovan Vavic: Indictment in bribery scandal and trial

 Vavic was arrested and indicted in March 2019 in the 2019 college admissions bribery scandal.
 He was accused of signing two "recruits" who had never actually played competitive water polo, to help the students gain admission to USC, in exchange for $250,000 in bribes from the students' parents.
 In additions to these charges, Vavic was also accused of helping recruit other coaches into the student admissions bribery scheme as well.
 He was charged with conspiracy to commit racketeering.
 The charge carries penalties of a prison term of up to 20 years, and up to $250,000 in fines.

 Vavic was fired by USC in the immediate wake of his indictment.
 On March 12, 2019, Vavic was arrested.
 Vavic's supervisor, senior assistant USC athletic director Donna Heinel, would be fired and arrested the same day as well.
 Following his arrest, Vavic put his Rancho Palos Verdes home on the market and offered to sell it for $2.499 million.

 On March 10, 2022, Vavic's criminal trial officially began in a Boston federal court.
 On April 8, 2022, a federal jury in Boston convicted Vavic of fraud and bribery.
-On September 15, 2022, Boston-based U.S. District Judge Indira Talwani overturned Vavic's convicted and ordered for a new trial to take place.
+On September 15, 2022, Boston-based U.S. District Judge Indira Talwani overturned Vavic's conviction and ordered for a new trial to take place.
 Talwani cited the significance of USC accepting payment from the students’ families as a reason for overturning the conviction, and that evidence did not show that the payments “served the defendants’ interests and harmed the university’s.”